dojo/docs/dojox/atom/io/model.rst

     <script>
       dojo.require("dojox.atom.io.model");

-      //This function performs some basic dojo initialization and will do the fetch calling for this example function initSimpleCreateAtom () {
+      //This function performs some basic dojo initialization and will do the main work for this example function initSimpleCreateAtom () {
         //Create a feed with some basic attributes set. var feed = new dojox.atom.io.model.Feed();